Tinkerforge/doc/en/source/FAQ.rst

 Firmwares/Plugins of your Bricks/Bricklets to a version starting with "2".

 To do this you can use the :ref:`transitioning guide <transition_1to2>`.
 It also describes how to port already existing code to the new protocol.

+**Brick Firmware Version < 2.3:**

+On November 26th 2014 we released a new SPI stack protocol to add support for the RED Brick.
+This protocol is not compatible to the old protocol.
+Pleaes make sure that all Bricks have a firmware version greater or equal to 2.3, otherwise the stack communication might not work.